checkpoint-restore/criu/plugins/cuda/README.md

 CUDA 13.0 restore ABI on older drivers merely because checkpoint symbols are present.

-The CLI backend executes `cuda-checkpoint` for each request.
-It keeps CRIU in control of ptrace and checks for a stop or exit of the CUDA restore thread while waiting for the helper.
+Driver API calls run in a persistent helper process; the CLI backend executes `cuda-checkpoint` for each request.
+Both keep CRIU in control of ptrace and check for a stop or exit of the CUDA restore thread while waiting for the helper.
 A fault is reported with the operation, process, thread, and signal.
 Each request also has a 300-second timeout, adjustable for larger workloads:

 ```